 - Utilize Gamification

 Gamification in the classroom and at home is an easy way to switch a student’s mindset toward progress.
 By applying video game elements to everyday obstacles, parents and teachers can push students toward a growth mindset.
-One easy way to this in the classroom is changing traditional grades for “XP”.
+One easy way to do this in the classroom is changing traditional grades for “XP”.
 For example, if a student does poorly on a test and gets a 70, then they would receive 7,000 XP.
 Instead of internalizing a failure, students will see 7,000 XP as progress.

 - Encourage Elaboration

 One of the easiest ways to encourage a growth mindset is to teach students to elaborate on their answers.
 Instead of condemning a response to a question right away as incorrect, ask your student to elaborate.
-In doing so, the student not only develops a more meaningful response, but also learns to push through an obstacle and to make progress.
+In doing so, the student not only develops a more meaningful response but also learns to push through an obstacle and to make progress.

 - Embrace Goals

 Goal setting is one of the most powerful tools to develop a growth mindset.
 This semester, ask your student to write goals and review them often.
 Reviewing goals on a weekly or monthly basis can help students see progress and momentum often, which encourages grit and persistence.